exo-cesm/CESM2.1.3/O2_Earth_analogues/README.md

 # 2. Since [Cooke et al. 2022a](https://doi.org/10.1098/rsos.211165), additional simulations have been perfomed

+The simulations in this section have been used for the following paper: Comparison Between Ozone Column Depths and Methane Lifetimes Computed by 1-D and 3-D Models at Different Atmospheric O<sub>2</sub> Levels', Ji et al. (2023), in review.

 Perturbations have been tested on the 10% PAL and 1% PAL simulations:

 <ins>**Table 3**</ins>